 The Oriental Republic of Uruguay is located in southeastern South America.
 Its major international airports are Carrasco International Airport, Capitán de Corbeta Carlos A Curbelo International Airport, Pres Gral Óscar D Gestido International Airport and Nueva Hespérides International Airport.
-PLUNA is the flag carrier of Uruguay, operating scheduled services within South America, as well as cargo and charter services, with its main hub being Carrasco International Airport.
-International airlines serving the country include Copa, Aerolineas Argentinas, Lufthansa, LAN Airlines and GOL.
-The Uruguay Civil Aviation Authority is the regulatory body responsible for the air transport sector in the country.
+Alas Uruguay is the new flag carrier of Uruguay, replacing PLUNA Líneas Aéreas Uruguayas SA, which ceased in 2012.
+It operates scheduled services within South America with its main hub being Montevideo Carrasco Airport.
+International airlines serving the country include Copa, Aerolineas Argentinas, Lufthansa, LATAM and Gol.
+Dirección Nacional de Aviación Civil e Infraestructura Aeronáutica (DINACIA) is the regulatory body responsible for the air transport sector in the country.

 Airports in Uruguay